Carlota Gatius: "A person who does not have a digital identity generates distrust"

 I don't know if there are tools to whiten a vulture fund...

-— This goes beyond our work, we don't do it.
+— This is beyond our work, we don't do it.
 We monitor digital reputation, enhance or organize digital assets, we don't do marketing campaigns or sponsorships, that would be the job of agencies.

 Where are the limits?
-How far can one go to turn a reputation around?
+How far can one go to turn around a reputation?
 Inventing reviews or faking LinkedIn?
 There are companies that do greenwashing or socialwashing...

-— Both things you said go wrong.
+— The two things you mentioned turn out badly.
 If you have a problem, you have to solve it.
 Because if you are doing one thing and say you are doing another, it is only a matter of time before it is revealed.
-They are strategies doomed to disaster.
+These are strategies doomed to disaster.
 You can occasionally highlight something that perhaps doesn't define you as much.
 But, as a strategy, simulating reputation is terrible.
 Reputation is demonstrated, not simulated.

-Could you create a digital brand for me that says I am better than I am?
+Could you create a digital brand for me that says I'm better than I am?

 — We would help you.
 Because many times it's not that you are not good, it's that you simply don't know how to communicate it and, above all, you don't know how to make it last over time.